RagnarB83/ash-documentation/docs/Geometry-optimization.rst

 Constraints
 ######################################################

-Constraints can be provided to the Optimizer in two different ways: either via providing a dictionary definition of the constrains (*constraints* keyword) or alternative by providing a valid constraint-parameter file (*constraintsinputfile* keyword) in geomeTRIC library syntax.
+Constraints can be provided to the Optimizer in two different ways: either via providing a dictionary definition of the constraints (*constraints* keyword) or alternatively by providing a valid constraint-parameter file (*constraintsinputfile* keyword) in geomeTRIC library syntax.
 The former way is recommended.
 Syntax to use for the constraints dictionary: